A minuscule settlement whose name is linked to the popular Bridge Pa triangle wine festival

+Bridge Pa there are plenty of things to do.
 A tiny settlement has been continuously inhabited by Maori.
 Bridge Pa is a blip on the road for visitors travelling to Napier or to the airport.
 Formerly known as Korongata pa, the current name reflects a bridge that used to span the Te Awa Ateaatua stream, now an underground culvert.
-The area is now a premium wine growing area with its own terrain.
+The area is now a premium wine growing area with its own terr.

 What to see, highlights